 At Highfield Primary School there are many ways in which children can report their concerns, and feel confident that they will be dealt with in a private and respectful manner.
-At playtimes and lunchtimes there are Playground Leaders, Buddies and Mini Mentors who are all available for children to talk to.
+At playtimes and lunchtimes there are Playground Leaders, Buddies, Mini Mentors and Anti-bullying ambassadors who are all available for children to talk to.